-The Nominating and Compensation Committee of the Board of Directors (the "Compensation Committee") met three times during 1997.
-The Compensation Committee is composed of the Chairman and CEO of TWC and three independent, non-employee directors who are not eligible to participate in any of the executive compensation programs.
+The Nominating and Compensation Committee of the Board of Directors (the "Compensation Committee") met two times during 1998.
+The Compensation Committee is composed of the Chairman and CEO of TWC and two independent, non-employee directors who are not eligible to participate in any of the executive compensation programs.
 Among its other duties, the Compensation Committee is responsible for recommending to the full Board the annual remuneration for all executive officers, including the Chief Executive Officer and the other officers named in the Summary Compensation Table set forth above, and to oversee the Corporation's compensation plans for key employees.
 The Compensation Committee seeks to provide, through its administration of the Corporation's compensation program, salaries that are competitive and incentives that are primarily related to corporate performance.
-The components of the compensation program are base salary and annual incentive bonuses.
+The components of the compensation program are base salary, annual incentive bonuses, retirement plans (as noted earlier in this section of the Proxy), and long-term incentive awards in the form of stock options.